-In November 2023, we have commenced the use of an additional vertical injection moulding machine (with annual production capacity of approximately 10 million pieces) which is fully-automated where the operation of the machine from the feeding of plastic resin mixture, injection of molten plastic as well as the pressing and releasing of the die are pre-programmed onto the machine for automation.
+In November 2023, we have commenced the use of an additional vertical injection moulding machines which is fully-automated where the operation of the machine from the feeding of plastic resin mixture, injection of molten plastic as well as the pressing and releasing of the die are pre-programmed onto the machine for automation.

-As at 30 June 2023, our annual production capacity is approximately 538 million pieces and increased to approximately 548 million pieces as at LPD following the use of a fully automated production line from November 2023.
+As at 30 June 2023, our annual production capacity is approximately 530 million pieces and increased to approximately 540 million pieces as at LPD following the use of a fully automated production line from November 2023.